What Is a Non-Fungible Token? Beginner’s Guide to NFTs

 Also, billionaire investor Chamath Palihapitiya and the influencer Gary Vaynerchuk have praised NFT’s lately.

 NFTs can be digitally made or tokenized real-world assets on the blockchain.
-This shows how much potential NFTs have and how many opportunities exist for different uses.
+This shows the potential of NFTs for many different uses.
 Since they are in the early stages of development, it is the perfect time to start learning about and becoming more acquainted with NFTs.

 Big brands are starting to get into NFTs.
 For example, fantasy soccer game Sorare has signed up 100 football clubs to its platform.